david-lev/pywa/CONTRIBUTING.md

    git commit -m "[listeners] add `.ask(...)` shortcut"
    ```

-4. Push your changes to your fork and submit a pull request:
+4. Push your changes to your fork and submit a pull request targeting the `dev` branch:
    ```bash
    git push origin my-new-feature
    ```